 - Movies: When you are scanning everywhere for a business name, watching a movie can help to inspire you to find one.
 You might hear a word or name you can adapt for your own use.
 Or you can just hear a fictitious business name that catches your fancy and is easy to spell and pronounce and whose domain is available!

 - Name & Surname: This one is popular.
-Pick a word that represents the first name and then pick another word that represents a surname.
+Pick a word that represents the first name and go ahead to pick another word that represents a surname.
 For example, Cleaning Ace.
 Hmmm, almost sounds lame to me!

 - Name combination: Well, if you can’t seem to get a name, you can combine parts of different names.
 I once heard that the chairman of Coscharis Group said the name Coscharis is a combination of his name, Cosmos and that of his wife, Charity.
 That makes a lot of sense to me.
 My wife’s middle name has “elo” in it.
 K is the first alphabet in Kingsley.
 So, I once named a business with “K” and “elo”.
 It is called Kandelo!
 Sounds musical, easy to pronounce and easy to spell!